Netspaces · 2022–2024

 Not a demand problem.
 A sequencing problem.

-The funnel had worked and the business had not.
+Three in four had reserved to try the technology, ahead of rent and ahead of wealth.
+That is the early adopter's answer.
 Read against Geoffrey Moore's Crossing the Chasm, the numbers stopped looking like rejection: the wallet had won its innovators and early adopters, and stood at the gap where consumer products stall.

 That reading became the pivot, decided with six months on the clock.
 Stop attacking the end consumer first.
 Recruit real estate developers to seed the ecosystem, then come back for consumers from the other side.